Dan J. Harkey

 Buyers, sellers, borrowers, real estate agents, mortgage brokers, and lenders participate in procuring and funding loan transactions.

-The agents are the fiduciaries who work for or on behalf of the buyer and seller or the borrower and lender.
-Agents work for the expectation of compensation.
+The agents are the fiduciaries who work for or on behalf of the buyer and seller or the Borrower and lender.
+Agents work in expectation of compensation.
 Agents are not principal parties.

-A letter of interest from a lender is usually a memorandum of understanding and not a contract.
-The principal parties, the lender and the borrower, agree to the terms and conditions of the proposed loan, subject to the processing and underwriting of the credit file.
+A letter of interest from a lender is typically a memorandum of understanding, rather than a contract.
+The principal parties, the lender and the Borrower, agree to the terms and conditions of the proposed loan, subject to the processing and underwriting of the credit file.

 Article: